ThinkMeta-com/ThinkMeta.SolutionFiles/README.md

 </Project>
 ```

-Currently, a "Directory.Build.targets" file is not needed.
+Currently, a "Directory.Build.targets" file is not required.

 ## Central nuget package version management (C# only):

-Create the "Directory.Packages.props" file in the root directory with the following content:
+Create a "Directory.Packages.props" file in the root directory with the following content:

 ```xml
 <Project>